FogMeta/meta-provider/POCKET.md

 ```

 ### Deposit
-- Deposit POCK tokens using a command or wallet.
+- Deposit POKT tokens using a command or wallet.
 The minimum staking requirement is 15,000 POKT (or 15,000,000,000 uPOKT).
 - You can use the test network [faucet](https://faucet.pokt.network) to fund your account if you're using the test network.

 ### Set Validator Node Address